UMAIR6996/TheHive-Automation/README.md

 # TheHive-Automation
-Few Custom Scripts To Interact With TheHive
+Few Custom Scripts To Interact With TheHive Using TheHive4 Api

 ## About